python/cpython/Doc/library/sqlite3.rst

 .. exception:: DataError

-   Exception raised for errors that are due to problems with the processed data like division by zero, numeric value out of range, etc.  It is a subclass of :exc:`DatabaseError`.
+   Exception raised for errors that are due to problems with the processed data like numeric value out of range and too long strings, etc.  It is a subclass of :exc:`DatabaseError`.

 .. exception:: OperationalError